onflow/flow/flips/20211129-cadence-mutability-restrictions.md

 ### Performance Implications

-* This is a change only to the Cadence type checker, so it will not have any performance implications for Flow or the Cadence runtime.
+* This is a change to the Cadence type checker, so by adding more checks and errors for it to report, it may have a performance impact.
+However, this should not add signficantly more work to typechecking of programs that succeed on typechecks.

 ### Best Practices